MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/set-up-ml-workspaces.md

 ---
-title: Set up your Azure Machine Learning workspaces
+title: Set up machine learning workspaces
-description: There are multiple factors to consider when setting up your Azure Machine Learning workspaces and determining the best structure and controls for each type of workspace.
+description: Understand the factors that influence how you set up your machine learning workspaces, and determine the best structure and controls for each workspace.
 author: BrianBlanchard
 ms.author: brblanch
-ms.date: 12/04/2020
+ms.date: 12/07/2020
 ms.topic: conceptual
 ms.service: cloud-adoption-framework
 ms.subservice: innovate